pieroxy/conkw/doc/CONFIGURE.md

 * `grabbers`: This is the list of grabbers with their configurations.
 Refer to the next section to see how to define and configure a grabber.
 * `apiAuth`: This is the configuration for the api authentication.
 See the section below for details.
 * `httpPort`: This holds the port number on which the http server is listening.
+* `enableApiCompression`: Set to `true`, conkw will compress the output of the API to save bandwidth.
+This is of course a tradeoff with CPU usage that will increase.
+Note that other endpoints, and notably static files, are compressed.
+The default value if `false` as conkw will often be used on a LAN, alleviating the need to save bandwidth.
 * `disableDefaultUI`: Set to `true` to hide the default UI.
 The documentation, home page and grabbers default UI will be unavailable.
 * `disableCustomUI`: Set to `true` to hide the custon UI.
 Everything under `$CONKW_HOME/ui` is normally accessible through the `/ui` endpoint.
 This flag will hide it.
 * `disableApi`: Set to `true` to hide the API.
 If you don't need any UI nor the API, disable it here and the `/api` endpoint won't be registered.